Embracing the Enemy: Model

 where $\theta_i$ denotes player $i$'s persistent bliss point in the policy space,

-Only the agent that leads, $k$, in that current period receives a rent for leading, $b>0$, in addition to $u_{k,t}$ .
-Notationally, it is useful to distinguish between a player's continuation payoff at the beginning of a period, $w_i(\cdot)$, and that at the interim \emph{after selection}, $v_i(\cdot)$.
+Only the party who leads in the current period, $k$, receives the leadership rent, $b>0$, in addition to $u_{k,t}$.
+Notationally, it is useful to distinguish between a player's continuation payoff at the beginning of a period, $w_i(\cdot)$, and \emph{after selection}, $v_i(\cdot)$.

-\paragraph{Timing and Solution Concept.} We are looking for an ex ante principal-preferred subgame-perfect Nash equilibrium (SPNE) of the repeated stage game.
+\paragraph{Solution Concept and Strategies.} We are looking for an ex-ante principal-preferred subgame-perfect Nash equilibrium (SPE) of the repeated stage game.

+We consider two distinct cases: The first is the \emph{commitment case}.
+Here, the principal chooses her strategy at the beginning of the game and publicly commits to it.
+The parties then play the principal-preferred SPE, taking $P$'s strategy as given.
+The second is the \emph{no-commitment case}.
+Here, the principal cannot commit a priori.
+Instead, we look for the principal-optimal SPE of the three-player repeated stage game.

-A strategy of a player describes her action choices at all nodes of the game in which the player takes an action.
-We describe it by the function $s(\cdot)$ for the principal, $y_L(\cdot)$ for agent $L$, and $y_R(\cdot)$ for agent $R$.
-We let $\sigma:=(s(\cdot),y_l(\cdot),y_R(\cdot))$ describe a strategy profile, and we call strategy profiles that constitute an SPNE a \emph{contract}, using $C$ to denote a generic one.
-Our object of interest, the \emph{optimal contract}, $C^\ast$, is the principal's ex ante preferred contract.
+A \emph{strategy} describes a player's full contingent plan of action.
+We describe it by the function $s(\cdot)$ for the principal, $y_F(\cdot)$ for party $F$, and $y_E(\cdot)$ for party $E$.
+We let $\sigma:=(s(\cdot),y_F(\cdot),y_E(\cdot))$ describe a strategy profile, and we call a strategy profile that constitutes an SPE a \emph{contract}, using $C$ to denote a generic one.
+Our object of interest, the \emph{optimal contract}, $C^\ast$, is the principal's ex-ante preferred contract.
+The only difference between the commitment and the no-commitment case is that in the former, the principal's strategy $s(\cdot)$ need not be incentive compatible, whereas in the latter it must be.

-Agents dynamically optimize.
-We consider two scenarios for the principal.
-The first is the \emph{commitment case}, in which the principal ex ante commits to a mapping from histories into continuation strategies.
-The second is the \emph{no-commitment case}, in which $C$ must be a proper relational contract between three dynamically optimizing players.

-\paragraph{Discussion.} Before moving on, we briefly discuss two key features of our model.
-We revisit these assumptions again after we present our main results.

-\subparagraph{Externalities.} A defining feature of our model is that players form a community of fate.
-Policy decisions are payoff relevant to all players in all periods, regardless of who takes them.
-This is distinct from classical delegation problems, in which sidelined agents receive an exogenous outside option.
-The community-of-fate aspect implies that all players hold stakes in the organization and therefore views about \emph{how} things should be done.

-\subparagraph{Principal's power.} Unlike in standard delegation problems, we assume a principal with limited power.
-The principal influences the selection process but cannot fully control it.
-This assumption guarantees that irrespective of the other's choices, any agent expects to return to the lead within finite time---that is, no agent can be sidelined forever.